mmcatdb/mmcat/documentation/content/en/project-documentation/overview.md

 - migration of data from one database system to another,
 - evolution management of the categorical representation.

 Currently, only the data migration operation is implemented fully, but the others are going to be as well.
-All the operations will be accessible via the [backend](backend.md) and [frontend](frontend.md) applications which are located in the `server` and `example-ui` modules.
+All the operations will be accessible via the [backend](backend.md) and [frontend](frontend.md) applications which are located in the `server` and `client` modules.

 ## Disclaimer